FigBuild 2026

 Brain view

-Without a decision rule, doctors still carry the political weight of pulling a player.
+Without a decision rule, medical staff still carry the political weight of pulling a player.
 Our protocol is designed to make the call for them.

 Impact